CyberFlameGO/svnpython/Doc/c-api/typeobj.rst

       The current policy seems to state that these characters may be multi-byte characters.
 This implies that a buffer size of *N* does not mean there are *N* characters present.

-.. data:: Py_TPFLAGS_HAVE_GETCHARBUFFER

-   Flag bit set in the type structure to indicate that the :attr:`bf_getcharbuffer` slot is known.
-This being set does not indicate that the object supports the buffer interface or that the :attr:`bf_getcharbuffer` slot is non-*NULL*.

 .. ctype:: Py_ssize_t (*readbufferproc) (PyObject *self, Py_ssize_t segment, void **ptrptr)